dbmcclain/Lisp-Actors/xTActors/README.md

 Deadlocks will be a thing of the past.
 Priority inversion will cease to happen.
 If two "Tasks" face a standoff, the rest of the Actors system remains alive and responsive.
 A "Task" is not a machine thread, but rather a logical thread of activity produced by a coordinated series of actions that perform some or all of some computational chore that you need to accomplish.

-There really could be multiple threads running beneath the Actors system - as Dispatch threads, delivering messages to Actors.
+There really could be multiple machine threads running beneath the Actors system - as Dispatch threads, delivering messages to Actors.
 A single Task may involve the execution of portions of Actor code by any number of arbitrary Dispatch threads.
 But your code is never aware of the Dispatch threads.

 And there are some hidden locks in the system to coordinate actions among multiple threads - in the Event Queue, a shared mailbox which is where all messages are sent, and in the committing of BECOME.
 But you never need to be aware of these locks.